Harmenlv/LieFold-AI/README.md

 **Corresponding Code:** `liefold_ai_improved_R2.ipynb`

 Please note that this notebook preserves the original debugging process and execution outputs in order to maximize the transparency and reproducibility of the reported results.
 Some comments are written in Chinese and may be translated into your native language if needed.
 The explanations of the core methodological steps are provided in English, and the Chinese comments do not affect the understanding of the main framework.

+This stage focuses on TP53-specific mechanism validation and serves as the biological and disease-oriented empirical verification of the overall LieFold-AI framework.
+Building upon the theoretical geometric foundations and the generalized pathogenic mutation screening system developed in the previous stages, this research conducts an in-depth investigation of mutation-driven geometric instability mechanisms within the TP53 tumor suppressor protein.

+TP53 is one of the most extensively studied tumor suppressor proteins in cancer biology and contains a large number of clinically significant pathogenic mutation sites.
+Due to its critical role in genome stability regulation, cell-cycle control, apoptosis, and cancer progression, TP53 provides an ideal high-impact validation target for testing whether the proposed geometric-algebraic framework can capture biologically meaningful mutation-induced structural defects.

+In this stage, the framework is applied to analyze the dynamic geometric behavior of TP53 mutation regions through:
+- Dynamic manifold evolution analysis of TP53 conformational structures;
+- Lie algebra-based characterization of mutation-induced geometric perturbations;
+- Spectral-topological defect propagation analysis;
+- Structural instability quantification of pathogenic hotspot regions;
+- Geometric trajectory analysis of mutation-driven folding deviations;
+- Dynamic defect-awareness modeling for cancer-associated variants.

+Rather than treating TP53 mutations solely as isolated sequence alterations, the framework interprets them as dynamic geometric perturbation sources capable of triggering manifold-level structural instability and topological defect propagation across the protein folding system.
+This allows the model to investigate not only local mutation effects, but also broader geometric consequences associated with pathogenic structural evolution.

+A particular focus of this stage is the validation of whether geometric instability signatures and spectral-topological defect patterns correlate with known TP53 pathogenic mutation hotspots and experimentally observed functional disruption regions.
+Through this targeted mechanism-oriented analysis, the framework attempts to provide a more interpretable geometric perspective on cancer-related mutation behavior.

+The notebook `liefold_ai_improved_R2.ipynb` contains the complete TP53-oriented experimental pipeline, including dataset preparation, geometric feature construction, dynamic defect analysis procedures, intermediate debugging outputs, visualization results, and mechanism validation experiments.

+To maximize transparency, reproducibility, and methodological verifiability, the notebook intentionally preserves original execution processes, intermediate outputs, and debugging records generated throughout the experimental development workflow.

 ### Manuscript Status